 - The metadata loading facility can be used to supplement content that's already in the repository, without having to upload that content again.
 To use this, create a "naked" metadata file in the same path as the target content file.
 The tool will match it up with the file in the repository and add the new aspect(s) and/or metadata to that file.

 Version History files

 The import tool also supports loading a version history for each file.
 To do this, create a file with the same name as the main file, but append it with a "v#" extension.
 For example:

 IMG_1967.jpg.v1 <- version 1 content IMG_1967.jpg.v2 <- version 2 content IMG_1967.jpg <- "head" (latest) revision of the content

 This also applies to metadata files if you want to capture metadata history as well.
 For example:

 IMG_1967.jpg.metadata.properties.xml.v1 <- version 1 metadata IMG_1967.jpg.metadata.properties.xml.v2 <- version 2 metadata IMG_1967.jpg.metadata.properties.xml <- "head" (latest) revision of the metadata

 - You cannot create a new node based on a version history only.
 You must have a head revision of the file.

-- Version numbers don't have to be contiguous.
+- Version numbers do not have to be contiguous.
 You can number your version files however you want, provided you use whole numbers (integers).

-- The version numbers in your version files will not be used in Alfresco.
-The version numbers in Alfresco will be contiguous, starting at 1.0 and increasing by 1.0 for every version (so 1.0, 2.0, 3.0, etc. etc.).
-Alfresco doesn't allow version labels to be set to arbitrary values, and currently the bulk import doesn't provide any way to specify whether a given version should have a major or minor increment.
+- The version numbers in your version files will not be used in Alfresco Content Services.
+The version numbers in Alfresco Content Services will be contiguous, starting at 1.0 and increasing by 1.0 for every version (so 1.0, 2.0, 3.0, and so on).
+Alfresco Content Services doesn't allow version labels to be set to arbitrary values, and the bulk import doesn't provide any way to specify whether a given version should have a major or minor increment.